WW3Counter/WW3Counter.org/README.md

 A tongue-in-cheek AI-powered index that scans geopolitical news headlines and generates a "World War III Probability" percentage — powered by Claude AI.

-**⚠️ This is satire / entertainment.
-Not a real threat assessment.**

 ## How It Works